 It’s a fact.
 Internships not only provide important context to classroom study – they also help you gain an advantage for future employment.

 In a competitive job market, employers are looking for more than just academic credentials, they want hands-on experience, too.
 That’s why finding the right internship as an undergraduate student can put you in a position to land the right job after graduation.

-Here, you’ll complete an internship beginning as soon as your junior year, after taking three courses in your major.
+At WPU, you’ll complete an internship beginning as soon as your junior year, after taking three courses in your major.
 It’s a WPU requirement – and it’s central to what will set you apart as a Peace graduate, whether you plan to continue your education in graduate school or embark on a career after graduation.

-How do Internships work?
+How do WPU internships work?

-How do I find an Internship?
+How do I find an internship?

-You will be graded (A, B, C, D, or F) based on obtaining your learning objectives, attendance and participation in your Internship Class, class assignments and your site supervisor’s evaluation.
+You will be graded (A, B, C, D, or F) based on obtaining your learning objectives, attendance and participation in your internship class, class assignments and your site supervisor’s evaluation.